ingdiegoblu/ingdiegoblu/README.md

 - 👋 Hi, I’m @ingdiegoblu
-Mechanical Engineer interested in AI, Machine Learning and Data Analysis I will be uploading some personal projects and samples which hopefully could help you in a certain way.
+Mechanical Engineer interested in AI, Machine Learning and Data Analysis.
+I will be uploading some personal projects and samples which hopefully could help you in a certain way.

 - 🌱 I’m currently learning through a process of certifications